 Classification: semi-ghost town

 Location: Bern Township, Athens County – On SR 329 near the intersection of Sand Rock Rd

-It was settled by Henry Broadwell (1809 – 1881) & Anne Eliza (Wainright) Broadwell (1813 – 1890) in the mid-1800s as a farming community.
-Their daughter Ann Eliza Broadwell (1846 – 1931) turned into a prominent business entrepreneur & donated land for a train station on the Federal Creek Railroad.
+It was settled by Henry Broadwell (1809 – 1881) and Anne Eliza (Wainright) Broadwell (1813 – 1890) in the mid-1800s as a farming community.
+Their daughter Ann Eliza Broadwell (1846 – 1931) turned into a prominent business entrepreneur and donated land for a train station on the Federal Creek Railroad.
 Broadwell’s main source of income was from local coal mines operated by The Federal Coal Co.

-Ann married Elijah Homer Bean (1843 – 1923) in 1866 & they later moved out west becoming one of the earliest known families to settle in South Dakota.
+Ann married Elijah Homer Bean (1843 – 1923) in 1866 and they later moved out west becoming one of the earliest known families to settle in South Dakota.
 Broadwell had a post office from 1893 – 1919.
-It lost a lot of residents after the coal mines shut down & has a neighborhood of abandoned buildings where the center of town was.
+It lost a lot of residents after the coal mines shut down and has a neighborhood of abandoned buildings where the center of town was.

-Carbondale, OH (1867 – present mining & railroad town mostly abandoned over time)
+Carbondale, OH (1867 – present mining and railroad town mostly abandoned over time)

 Classification: small town

 Location: Waterloo Township, Athens County – On Carbondale Rd at the intersection of 10 Spot Rd

 Carbondale was formed in 1867 as the McClintock and Smith Coal Works were built along with a train station on the Marietta & Cincinnati Railroad.
 It was named after the abundance of coal in the area.
 Carbondale once had a bunch of businesses around town including a hotel, two general stores, a high school, gas station, oil wells, and a phone company.
 It also had a community baseball team that competed against teams from other towns in Ohio.
 Carbondale had a peak population of 1800 during WWI but is now down to around 100.